dnyanesh2408/Smart-Door-Lock-System-with-Face-Recognition-Based-on-IoT/README.md

 Technology Used: Raspberry Pi, IoT, Python, Face Recognition Technology.

-> To learn more about this project please read pdf which is attach in this repo.
+> To learn more about this project which is given project report pdf file which is attach in this repo.

 Visit https://github.com/dnyanesh2408/Smart-Door-Lock-System-with-Face-Recognition-Based-on-IoT